PeterGrecian/gela602ca3/README.md

 ### Bugs
-The policy attachments are deleted on every other apply giving the error "When applying changes to aws_iam_policy_attachment.attach_bucket_b_policy".
+With role.tf enabled the policy attachments are deleted on every other apply giving the error "When applying changes to aws_iam_policy_attachment.attach_bucket_b_policy".
 Root object was present, but now absent."

 This is probably a conflict between attaching a policy to a user and to a role.

+The workaround is to disable role.tf by moving it to role.tf_.
+This disables the test.bash:test_account_permissions functionality.